-Ostrich is a macOS media player app for playback of Game Boy Sound System files.
-It presents a retro-inspired interface and visualizations of the Game Boy’s pulse audio channels.
-Under the covers, it is a Nintendo Game Boy emulator written in Swift.
+Its retro interface visualizes the Game Boy’s pulse audio channels.
+Under the covers, it’s a Nintendo Game Boy emulator written in Swift.

-- a Sharp LR35902 computation emulator
+- a Sharp LR35902 emulator

 - RAM, ROM, and data bus emulators

-The CPU is modeled as a Swift class whose core registers are wrappers of eight-bit integers.
-The logical registers and flags are wrappers of these core registers, as appropriate.
-Instructions are modeled as generic functions that accept data types of particular width and read/writeability, so that a single function may capture most or all variants of a given instruction family like ADD or LD.
+The CPU is a class with an eight-bit integer for each core register.
+The logical registers and flags are wrappers of these core registers.
+Instructions are modeled as generic functions that accept data types of particular width and read/writeability, so that a single function may capture most or all variants of a given instruction family.
+Like ADD or LD.

 Game Boy Emulator